wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 This section lists the available Wavefront observability SDKs for collecting metrics, histograms, and trace data from the microservices in a .NET/C# application.
 For each SDK, click on the link to see the detailed setup steps.

-### Instrument Proprietary Operations in Your .NET/C# Code
+### Instrument Proprietary .NET/C# Code

-The C# SDKs in the following table enable you to instrument critical-path, proprietary business operations that are not based on the supported frameworks.
+Each SDK enables you to instrument critical-path, proprietary business operations that are not based on an instrumented framework.

+Setup consists of configuring and instantiating several helper objects in your microservice, defining the particular types of data to be collected, and augmenting the individual business operations with calls to SDK methods.

 <table id = "sdks" width="100%">
 <colgroup>